shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Sponsorships:** Local businesses will be encouraged to sponsor the festivals, benefiting from increased visibility and goodwill.

--   **Community contributions:** Residents will be invited to contribute voluntarily, fostering a sense of ownership and shared responsibility.
+-   **Community contributions:** Residents will be invited to contribute voluntarily, supporting a sense of ownership and shared responsibility.

 -   **Municipal support:** The municipalities will provide initial funding for basic equipment and infrastructure, ensuring long-term viability.